mk-bluebird/Augmented-Citizen/README.md

 ### Non-weaponization

-This repository must not be used to build systems for covert cognitive manipulation, non-consensual behavioral influence, population control, surveillance scoring, or discrimination against augmented citizens.
+Skynet must not be used to build systems for covert cognitive manipulation, non-consensual behavioral influence, population control, surveillance scoring, or discrimination.

 ## Governance Bindings

-When ALN- or BioPay-governed artifacts are enabled, host-critical policy projections must bind to the following governance constants:
+When ALN- or BioPay-governed artifacts are enabled, host-critical policy projections bind to the following governance constants:

 ```text
 host_did = didalnorganic-host